Meryl Davis & Charlie White

 When they were 8 and 9 years old, Charlie White and Meryl Davis had to hold hands.
 Awkward.
 But they were doing something they both loved: ice skating.
 Actually, they were ice dancing, which is like ballroom dancing on ice skates.

-Now, 17 years, 5 National Championships and an Olympic Silver medal later, they are so good at holding hands and look so natural together, people think they are dating.
-But they’re not.
-They are just really good friends and team mates.
-They spend about five hours a day, five days per week together training.
+Now, nearly two decades, 5 National Championships, an Olympic Gold and an Olympic Silver medal later, they are so good at holding hands and look so natural together, people often thought that they were dating.
+When training for competition, they trained about five hours a day, five days per week.
 There is a technical and artistic component to all of their routines.
 They make it look easy, and that takes a lot of hard work.

-This is Meryl and Charlie's second year as Athlete Mentors.
+This is Meryl and Charlie's fourth year as Athlete Mentors.